felangel/bloc/docs/fluttertodostutorial.md

 ### pubspec.yaml's

-These are the 3 pubspec.yaml files for the three packages
+These are the 3 pubspec.yaml files for the three packages.

 [pubspec.yaml.md](_snippets/flutter_todos_tutorial/packages/pubspec.yaml.md ':include') [//]: # (HCTOKEN)